ViniciusSimm/diabetes-predict/README.md

 The data was subdivided in train and test and the Linear Regression model was trained and evaluated.
 The first way to measure the score was by using R_2 (coefficient of determination).
 But one of the downsides of this score model is that R_2 does not decrease by the increase of distinct variables.
 A second way to compare models is the mean squared error (MSE).
 This parameter is affected by the number of variables in the model.

+Our goal is to INCREASE R_2 and DECREASE MSE.

-Worth saying that Linear Regression is one of the most simple and easy correlations to be done.
+Worth saying that Linear Regression is one of the most simple and easy correlations to be done, where we try to find a straight line that summarize the data.

-The results seen were not good enought, so we tried other predictive models.
+The results were not great, so we tried other models.

+The OLS regression had a better R_2 then the linear model used before.

-We tried a non-linear alternative to predict the results.
+We tried a non-linear model to predict the results.
 Scikit provides us with an alternative using Support Vector Machines: SVC.

-As we can see by the results, the non-linear model had a significant advantage on both R2_score and MSE.
+As we can see by the results, the non-linear model had a significant disadvantage on both R2_score and MSE.
+A SVR model was also tested but the result was equally underperformed.
-But when trying to remove some columns, as tried before, to improve the score, we had the inverse effect.

-A SVR model was also tested but the result was underperformed.

-Therefore, the best model so far was a non-linear using all the columns from the dataset.

-Now, we had a somehow good result, so we were able to use DummyRegressor, from Scikit, to evaluate how good our model was so far.
-Surprisingly, the Dummy had a better outcome than anyother model tested so far, but was quite close to our best model.
-It worth noticing that R2_score had a negative outcome for the DummyRegressor.
+Now we were able to use DummyRegressor, from Scikit, to evaluate how good our model was so far.
+It's results where worst than every other model tested before, what means our model is somehow good and applicable.

-So, we had to keep trying new models and, after finding one that pleased us enought, start working with parameters to improve it even more.
+But we had to keep trying new models and, after finding one that pleased us enought, start working with parameters to improve it even more.

+The next model was Decision Tree Regressor, but it's performance was even worse than the Dummy.